Best Online Criminal Justice Programs in Idaho (2026)

 How does Criminal Justice pay in Idaho compare to other states?

-Idaho offers competitive entry-level wages, though median salaries are currently 14.3% below the national trend.
+Idaho offers competitive wages for criminal justice professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Idaho a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for criminal justice in Idaho?